Plus-Ultra-Consulting/awesomeEvents/README.md

 ### Environment configuration

-In order to set up the environment, you can do it manually.
+To set up the environment manually, you can use these commands.
 These are the example commands to do it:
 - cmd: `set VAR_NAME=value`
 - bash: `export VAR_NAME=value`